-The calculation of the exhaust emissions of approximately 70 different VOC species, including methane and PAHs, uses species profiles, as is shown in Figure 3.3.
+The calculation of the exhaust emissions of approximately 70 different volatile organic compound (VOC) species, including methane and polycyclic aromatic hydrocarbons (PAHs), uses species profiles, as is shown in Figure 3.3.
 For each fuel type, a VOC species profile is used that indicates the fractions of the various VOC components in total VOC emission (Tables 3.10A-E).
-Different VOC species profiles are used for petrol-fuelled vehicles with and without a catalyst, because the catalyst oxidizes certain VOC components more effectively than others.
+Different VOC species profiles are used for gasoline-fuelled vehicles with and without a catalyst, because the catalyst oxidizes certain VOC components more effectively than others.
 The VOC and PAH profiles for each fuel type were obtained from a literature study (VROM 1993).
-For diesel powered vehicles from year of construction 2000 and later and petrol fuelled vehicles equipped with a 3-way catalytic converter, the profiles were derived from Ten Broeke & Hulskotte (2009).
+For diesel powered vehicles from year of construction 2000 and later and gasoline fuelled vehicles equipped with a 3-way catalytic converter, the profiles were derived from Ten Broeke & Hulskotte (2009).